yugabyte/yugabyte-db/docs/content/api/redis/hlen.md

 ## SYNOPSIS
 <b>`HLEN key`</b><br>
-This command is to fetch the number of fields in the hash that is associated with the given `key`.
+This command fetches the number of fields in the hash that is associated with the given `key`.
 <li>If the `key` does not exist, 0 is returned.</li>
 <li>If the `key` is associated with non-hash data, an error is raised.</li>